okviz/okviz.github.io/_mydocs/calendar-pro/options/calendar/leap-append.md

 ---
 **Default value:** December

-The **Append a week to** option allows you to choose the month to which to append the leap week in the leap rule.
+This option allows you to choose the month to which to add the leap week in the leap rule.